AdobeDocs/journey-optimizer.it-IT/help/using/rn/e-release-notes.md

 <tbody>
 <tr>
 <td>
 <p>Percorsi optimizer ora consente di testare diverse varianti del contenuto delle e-mail visualizzandolo in anteprima e inviando bozze utilizzando dati di input di esempio caricati da un file CSV o aggiunti manualmente.
-Tutti gli attributi dei profili utilizzati nel contenuto per la personalizzazione vengono rilevati automaticamente dal sistema e possono essere utilizzati per i test per creare più varianti.</p>
+All the profiles attributes used in your content for personalization are automatically detected by the system and can be used for your tests to create multiple variants.</p>
-<p>Questa funzionalità è attualmente disponibile come versione beta.</p>
+<p>This capability is currently available as a beta.</p>
 <!--<p>For more information, refer to the <a href="../email/surface-personalization.md">detailed documentation</a>.</p>-->
 </td>
 </tr>